 Alaria esculenta is distributed in Europe from France (south of the Pointe du Raz ; Castric-Fey et al. 2001) to Svalbard (Fredriksen et al. 2014).
-Data received on this species distribution referred almost exclusively to the UK and the central coast of Europe and highlighted high small-scale variability in trends with a reduction in some areas (e.g. some stretches of the UK coast) and an increasing trend (isolated localities in the UK) or a stable situation (northern Ireland) in others (Figure 3a).
+Data received on the distribution of this species referred almost exclusively to the UK and the central coast of Europe, highlighting high small-scale variability in trends with a reduction in some areas (e.g. some stretches of the UK coast) and an increasing trend (isolated localities in the UK) or a stable situation (northern Ireland) in others (Figure 3a).
 The only record available for the northern area of distribution of the species (Svalbard) refers to presence/absence data.

 Saccharina latissima is found from Svalbard (Gulliksen et al. 1999) to Portugal (Araújo et al. 2009).
-There are relatively little temporal data available for this species across its range, except from Norway and the UK (Figure 3b).
+There are relatively few temporal data available for this species across its range, except from Norway and the UK (Figure 3b).
 The available data showed that the abundance of S. latissima is decreasing in some areas (e.g. eastern English Channel and Dover Strait with successive periods of local extinction, Gevaert, pers. com.) stable in other areas such as the UK coastline, or increasing (e.g. due to recovery from sea urchin grazing) (Figure 3b).
 In the Bay of Biscay the extinction of the S. latissima populations in some localities has been documented.
-In Portugal, the qualitative data available show that S. latissima´s populations shifted their depth distribution, being currently absent from the low intertidal and restrited to the subtidal level (Araújo, pers. comm.).
-Similarly, on Helgoland, North Sea this species reduced its biomass and changed its depth occurrence from major stands at the sublittoral fringe to deeper stands at 4-5 m depths (Lüning 1970; Pehlke and Bartsch 2008).
+In Portugal, the qualitative data available show that populations of S. latissima shifted in depth distribution, being currently absent from the low intertidal and restrited to the subtidal level (Araújo, pers. comm.).
+Similarly, on Helgoland, North Sea this species has undergone a reduction in biomass and change in depth occurrence from major stands at the sublittoral fringe to deeper stands at 4-5 m depths (Lüning 1970; Pehlke and Bartsch 2008).
 In northern Europe large areas of S. latissima have, since the late 1990s, been lost in the Skagerrak region (Bekkby and Moy 2011; Moy and Christie 2012).
-In the south-western part of Norway, the trend of decrease was not so pronounced, although large areas were lost also here (Moy and Christie 2012), mainly in the inner and more sheltered parts, while the outer and less sheltered parts were intact and stable (Norderhaug et al. 2015a).
-After 2005 the S. latissima kelp forests have showed some signs of recovery but are still at a reduced level in Skagerrak (Moy et al. 2015) and the southern North Sea coast (Norderhaug et al. 2015b).
+In south-western Norway the trend of decrease was not so pronounced, although large areas were also lost here (Moy and Christie 2012), mainly in the inner and more sheltered parts, while the outer and less sheltered parts remained intact and stable (Norderhaug et al. 2015a).
+After 2005 the S. latissima kelp forests showed some signs of recovery but are still at a reduced level in Skagerrak (Moy et al. 2015) and the southern North Sea coast (Norderhaug et al. 2015b).
 In sheltered areas of northern Norway this species could have been heavily decimated due to sea urchin grazing, but no information is available about the distribution of this species before the grazing event took place (early 1970s), and the extent of this potential loss is unknown.
 In Kongsfjorden (western Spitsbergen), the species slightly reduced its depth extension (Bartsch et al. 2015).

-For the Baltic, where the species reaches its salinity limits on the underwater reefs east of the Island of Rügen (Adlergrund), no loss of occurencies were observed within the last two decades.
-Before this period, a pronounced upward shift by several meters for both, the lower as well as the upper limits was reported by Breuer and Schramm (1988).
+For the Baltic, where the species reaches its salinity limits on the underwater reefs east of the Island of Rügen (Adlergrund), no loss of occurence was observed within the last two decades.
+Before this period, a pronounced upward vertical shift by several meters for both, the lower as well as the upper limits was reported by Breuer and Schramm (1988).